Skip to main content

 What is Pangea?

-Over time there will be more services delivered, including partner services.
-It's also cost-effective to get started.
-There is a generous free tier for each service, with pay-as-you-go pricing beyond the free tier.
+There is a generous free tier available to help you get started, with pay-as-you-go pricing beyond the free tier.

 How you use Pangea